biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.md

 ![](images/Scatterplot-Iris-stamped.png)

 1. Select the x and y attribute.
 Optimize your projection by using **Rank Projections**.
 This feature scores attribute pairs by average classification accuracy and returns the top scoring pair with a simultaneous visualization update.
 Set [jittering](https://en.wikipedia.org/wiki/Jitter) to prevent the dots overlapping.
-If *Jitter continuous values* is ticked, continuous instances will be dispersed.
+If Jitter continuous values is checked, points are scattered around their original locations.
 2. Set the color of the displayed points (you will get colors for discrete values and grey-scale points for continuous).
 Set label, shape and size to differentiate between points.
 Set symbol size and opacity for all data points.
 Set the desired colors scale.
 3. Adjust *plot properties*:
    - *Show legend* displays a legend on the right.
 Click and drag the legend to move it.